EllaBrands/stanDev/User-Interface-Guidelines-for-Developers.md

 This page describes how users will use Stan 3.0 to compile and fit programs.
 This page is intended for developers of any user interfaces to Stan.

-These changes will take place in concert with the [[Stan C++ API Refactor|Stan Cpp API Refactor]].
+These changes will take place in concert with the [[Stan C++ API Refactor|Stan Cpp API Refactor]] (finished!).
 Also, the [R implementation](https://github.com/stan-dev/rstan/blob/develop/rstan3/R/AllClass.R) has tentatively started.

 Previous discussion
 - [Stan-3-Unified-Interface](https://github.com/stan-dev/stan/wiki/Stan-3-Unified-Interface)